nathschwarz/pacogen/README.md

 PaCoGen will choose `template.$fileextension`, unless `-t` is defined.
 In that case `$templatename.$fileextension` is being used.
 Valid input for `-t` are the files within the templates-folder.

-If a file `$templatename.$fileextension.end` is defined, this will concatenanted to the new file before the last variables are substituted.
+If a file `$templatename.$fileextension.end` is defined, it will be concatenanted to the new file before the last variables are substituted.
 This is crucial for templates for e.g. java, which needs a closing curly bracket.

 ##Functions
 You can also define template functions: `$functionname.function.$fileextensions`.